Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trail

-Wahiawā Hills Loop Split
+Wahiawā Hills Loop Trail

-Take the upper trail to hike the south side of the loop first or take the lower trail to hike the north side.
+In any case, you can either take the upper trail to hike the south side of the Wahiawā Hills Loop first or take the lower trail to hike the north side first.

 Don’t Go Left